quickemu-project/quickemu/README.md

 Optional requirements:

   * `rot13` to *"decrypt"* the macOS OSK key; found in the `bsdgames` package in Debian/Ubuntu
-  * `smbd` to export user home directory from the host to the guest VM; found in the `samba` package in Debian/Ubuntu
+  * `spicy` to connect to VMs via the SPICE protocol; found in the `spice-client-gtk` package in Debian/Ubuntu

 ## Install Quickemu